Sanjayburgu/Benchmarking-of-Various-Cloud-Providers/README.md

 * Microsoft Azure.
 * Google Cloud Provider.

-1. Creating Instances in each cloud provider is deifferent.
+#### STEP 1: Creating Instances in each cloud provider is deifferent.
 How to launch Instance in each clod provider is mentioned within each cloud provider details.

-2. For connecting to these instances, we can use Putty if you are using a Windows operating System or you can directly ssh into the intances if you are Using Linux, Ubuntu or Mac opersating Systems.
+#### STEP 2: For connecting to these instances, we can use Putty if you are using a Windows operating System or you can directly ssh into the intances if you are Using Linux, Ubuntu or Mac opersating Systems.
 * For connecting to Instances in AWS, the following syntax can be used to ssh into linux instance.
   ```
   chmod 0400 your-key-pair.pem (To modify the permissions)